This semester we will be focusing on close reading as a form of literary criticism. There are many reasons to close read:

 Change contexts (or frames): an alternate point of view can reveal new aspects of the word or passage.
 Think about alternate definitions (etymologies), sentence structure, genre, imagery, tone, or other unique cultural information.
 How does the new context/frame change or reinforce the meaning of your passage?

-If we return to this passage again,
+If we return to this passage,

 In addition to the accepted meaning, this word also meant (x) in the 12th and 13th centuries… (look it up!)